 The EPA Office of Grants and Debarment offers periodic webinars on general issues relating to grant applications and management.

-The Office of Environmental Education held a teleconference on Tuesday March 15, 2016, at 1:00 p.m.
-Eastern Time.
-On the call, EE Staff reviewed the RFP and address commonly asked questions.
+The Office of Environmental Education held a teleconference on Tuesday, March 15, 2016, to review the 2016 Local Grants RFP and address commonly asked questions.

 EPA Contacts for EE Grants